Various Thoughts About My Work

 I do not — and did not — go into

-my musical guests, it has come to my attention that
+with my musical guests, it has come to my attention

-how to keep the art form relevant for an audience which
+debate about how to keep the art form relevant for an audience

 and sexist tropes of yesteryear.”
 It